Staff

 katrinag@bgcosh.org

-Katrina Gesell joined the Boys & Girls Club of Oshkosh in August of 2021 as the Director of Omro Child Care.
-Katrina graduated from Marian University with a bachelor's degree in education and graduated from MPTC with an associate's degree in human resources.
+Katrina Gesell joined the Boys & Girls Club of Oshkosh in August of 2021 as the Director of Omro Childcare.
+Katrina graduated from Marian University with a bachelor's degree in education and MPTC with an associate's degree in human resources.
 She spent many years working at the Boys & Girls Club of Fond du Lac, CLC Site Coordinator in Oshkosh, and as a Center Operations Manager at Head Start.
-In Katrina's current role as the Director of Childcare, she oversees all of the Club's after-school programs within the Oshkosh Area School District and Omro Elementary School.
+In Katrina's current role as the Director of Omro Childcare, she oversees our after-school, 4k, and summer programs at Omro Elementary.

 Funniest thing you've heard a Club member say